-- 5. All horses are to be in place on the fairgrounds by 8:00 p.m. on Tuesday, July 23 and must remain on the fairgrounds until Sunday. - 6.
-The age of a horse is determined as of January 1 of the year in which it was born. - 7.
-Stallions cannot be exhibited in any class and no stallions are allowed at the 4-H Horse Show. - 8.
-No animal may show in the same class more than one time. - 9.
-The use of protective headgear, in place of a hat, is encouraged in any and all classes, including judged and timed classes. - 10.
+- 9. The use of protective headgear, in place of a hat, is encouraged in any and all classes, including judged and timed classes. - 10.
 Placings for first through fifth place will be made by the judge for the Junior and Senior Horse Showmanship classes (Class 104 and Class 105). - 11.
 Dress Code: Long pants, long sleeve shirts or blouses, western hat, and western boots.
 Pants, shirts and blouses may vary in color.
 Extremes of style and/or color, while permissible, are not representative of western attire and do not allow the exhibitor to be presented in a professional manner.
 In no instance shall "fancy" attire count over a nice, neat appearance.
-Refer to the publication "Kansas 4-H Horse Show Rule Book Revised January 2023" https://bookstore.ksre.ksu.edu/pubs/S133.pdf" if you have any questions on dress or equipment. - 12.
+Refer to the publication "Kansas 4-H Horse Show Rule Book Revised November 2024"

+https://bookstore.ksre.ksu.edu/pubs/S133.pdf" if you have any questions on dress or equipment. - 12.
 Walk-Whoa classes exhibitors will be asked to walk only while riding their horses and ponies.
 A handler over the age of 14 shall accompany all Walk-Whoa competitors into the show ring.
 Handlers shall have a lead in hand in case of need, but otherwise they should not interfere with the competitor's performance.
 Walk-Whoa exhibitors may only show in this division and not change throughout the show in performance classes only.
 Exhibitors may show in speed events in their appropriate age division with adult assistance if needed. - 13.
 Walk-Trot exhibitors may only show in this division and not change throughout the show in performance classes only.
 Exhibitors may show in speed events in their appropriate age division. - 14.
 Special Horse Awards: 1 Grand Champion Mare; 1 Grand Champion Gelding; 2 Showmanship Awards Junior Showmanship and Senior Showmanship; 1 High Point Performance Walk-Trot; 1 High Point Performance to one horse, one rider, Jr.; 1 High Point Performance to one horse, one rider, Sr.; 1 High Point Performance to one rider, multiple horses, Jr.; 1 High Point Performance to one rider, multiple horses, Sr. Rosette ribbons awarded to Grand Champion and Reserve Champion high point winners in Jr. & Sr. divisions.
-The high point award in each category will be presented to the champion competitor in both Jr. and Sr. divisions with the most number of points.
+The high point award in each category will be presented to the champion competitor in both Jr. and Sr. divisions with highest number of points.
 High Point Walk-Trot Award for all-around will only include Walk-Trot classes (Showmanship, Western Pleasure, Western Horsemanship, and Trail). - 15.
 Points will be accumulated for the high point award after the halter classes are completed and will include all riding classes.
 Exhibitors will be asked to choose which award they want to compete for at check-in.
 They will be asked to indicate which horse they plan to ride in each class.
 The point system will be determined by the number of riders in the class.
 For example: if there are 10 riders, the 1st place rider will receive 10 points and the last place rider will receive 1 point.
 In case of a tie, it will be the judge's decision as to how it would be broken. - 16.
 The term "stock-type" includes, but is not limited to, Appaloosa, Buckskin, Paint, Palomino and Quarter Horse.
 The term "non-stock-type" includes, but is not limited to, Arabian, Morgan, Thoroughbred and American Saddlebred.